SAP-samples/analytics-cloud-datasphere-community-content/README.md

 The content samples offered on this GitHub may be downloaded and installed without additional license fees.
 Content samples are provided to support an implementation project, to share best practices and to inspire your own content development.
 It is forbidden to sell these content samples or use them commercially in any way.

 Content samples have been tested and reviewed by SAP.
-However, they come as they are: In case of errors or other problems, SAP is not liable to offer fixes nor any kind of support, maintenance or even finanical compensation.
-It is recommended that you thoroughly test the content, ideally in a test environment.
-It is allowed to use the content samples productively at your own risk.
+However, they come as they are: In case of errors or other problems, SAP is not liable to offer fixes nor any kind of support, maintenance.
+It is recommended that you test the content, ideally in a test environment first.
 You can also edit, enhance, copy or otherwise use the content in your own projects.
 If you do this, potential updates of the sample content may not be installable without additional effort or not at all.

 Content samples do not necessarily follow a naming convention, so please analyse carefully if they can be imported into your destination tenant without overwriting.
 Overwriting existing content in your destination tenant is not recommended.

-Content samples in general are not supported.
-No maintenance is offered and SAP does not guarantee that the content works as designed.
 Content or sample data may become outdated and SAP has no obligations to keep the content up-to-date.
 SAP may at any time without offering alternative packages deprecate content projects.

 ## License